 Rose Kennedy said time heals all wounds.
 Credit is no different.
 While bankruptcy can often be devastating for your credit it is, ultimately, temporary.
 A bankruptcy will be removed from your credit after 7 years if you filed chapter 13, and 10 years if you filed chapter 7.
 Sometimes an auto loan is more expensive than it is worth.
 A little time, a good down payment, or some new positive history will make all the difference.
 Sometimes good things come to those who wait.

 Getting pre-approved online can also give you an advantage over shopping dealers directly.
-Getting pre-approved online allows you to focus on your vehicle rather than your loan terms and can save you the embarrassment of being turned down in the showroom. to find out if you qualify see our 2-Minute Application.
+Getting pre-approved online allows you to focus on your vehicle rather than your loan terms and can save you the embarrassment of being turned down in the showroom. to find out if you qualify you can compare auto loan offers online.